 About the Authors

-manages RAFI’s risk management and fracking policy research.
+James Robinsonmanages RAFI’s risk management and fracking policy research.
 James’ risk management research was presented at the Agriculture and Applied Economics Crop Insurance & Farm Bill Symposium in both 2013 and 2014.
 James currently serves as co-chair of the National Sustainable Agriculture Coalition’s Farming Opportunities and Fair Competition Committee.
 Prior to working at RAFI, James was a Graduate Intern for the Florida Senate Committee on Agriculture and a Research Assistant for the Fiscal Research Division of the North Carolina General Assembly.
 James holds a BA in Political Science from LaGrange College and a MS in Political Science from Florida State University.

-.
+Viola Glenn leads our crop insurance policy research.
 Prior to joining RAFI, she spent nearly a decade as a natural resource and agricultural economist with a background in research, survey design and implementation, outreach and communication, and rural development.
 She has held research positions at North Carolina State University, various US and international consulting firms and nonprofits, and worked for NC Cooperative Extension.
 It was her interest in each of these topics and her dedication to practical applied research and the South that led to an interest in sustainable agriculture and her work at RAFI.
 Viola holds a BA in Economics from Stetson University and an MS in Natural Resources with a concentration in Economics from NCSU.